 - Have an awareness of the Countryside Code

-Meet Emma at 9.30am at a designated starting point and spend up to 4 hours walking and learning together in a small group.
+Meet Emma in the morning at a designated starting point and spend up to 5 hours walking and learning together in a small group.
 You will need suitable walking kit, waterproofs, packed lunch and drinks.
 You will also need a laminated map and compass for the day or these can be provided for you at an additional cost.
-Bring some money for the all important cake and hot drink in a cafe for the end of the day!
+Bring some money for the all important hot or cold drink in the local pub for the end of the day!

 “Just to let you know we did our first post course walk today, without getting lost!
 It was only 5 miles but a new walk for us and our dog covering part of the Leicestershire Round around Bagworth, Barlestone and Nailstone… we are pleased with our success and thank you again for teaching us so well.
 In the next couple of weeks we’re hoping to go to the Peak District around Blackshaw Moor and The Roaches.
 Once again, many thanks for an enjoyable day.”
 SD, October 2019

 “Thank you so much for today.
 It was great to meet you.
 I thoroughly enjoyed it and it was very reassuring to be taught by someone who is obviously an expert in this area.
 To me the distance and amount of tuition was just right.
 I really like the idea of being able to navigate and now need to practise.”
 EC, November 2019